shoprunback/prestashop-module/README.md

 ## If you are an e-merchant

-Visit the [documentation](https://shoprunback.github.io/documentation/prestashop.html) for more informations.
+Visit the [documentation](https://shoprunback.github.io/documentation/prestashop.html) and follow the installation instructions.

 ## If you are a developer